 Owing to the continuing risk from COVID-19 we have had to take the regrettable decision to temporarily close our Day Services Unit.
 All patients have been told and we will continue to remain in contact with those individuals by phone.

-From today (6th May 2020) we are pleased to announce that patients will be permitted 1 visitor per day.
-However, this no longer needs to be the same person every day.
+From today (12th August 2020) we are pleased to announce that patients will be permitted 2 visitors per day.
+This does not need to be the same 2 persons every day but must be the same 2 visitors on a given day.
 Visitors will be required to wear personal protective equipment (PPE) as guided by the staff.
 Visiting hours remain between 1130-1530 daily.

 We have secured tablet devices to ensure each patient can communicate remotely with their loved ones.

-Our aim is to maintain all our services and activities at an optimal level; to ensure that we can support those patients and families who need us, whilst continuing to raise the funds needed to sustain our services.
+Our aim is to maintain all our services and activities at an optimal level; to ensure that we can support those patients and families who need us.

 Thank you for your understanding and cooperation.